gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 See previous exams for examples of exercises.
 The exam is provided as a zip file containing exercises A.py, B.py... [`__`README`__`.txt](__README__.txt) and a [run_tests.py](run_tests.py) program to test your solution during the exam, where it tests if your code generates the expected output for a set of test inputs provided.
 The exam should be handed in as a single zip file (how to create a .zip file on [macOS](https://support.apple.com/en-gb/guide/mac-help/mchlp2528/mac) and [Windows](https://support.microsoft.com/en-us/help/14200/windows-compress-uncompress-zip-files)).

 _Communication with others about the exam is not permitted during the exam.
-Students are required to have [ITX-Flex](https://studerende.au.dk/en/digital-eksamen/information-about-itx-flex/) turned on throughout the entire exam._
+Students are required to bring their own PC and have
+[ITX-Flex](https://studerende.au.dk/en/digital-eksamen/information-about-itx-flex/) turned on throughout the entire exam.
+Tablets are not allowed._

 _It is exam cheating, if you use AI assistant for the exam (ChatGPT, GitHub Copilot, etc.), as the exam assignment has not been solved independently and individually._